heremaps/xyz-documentation/docs/api/devguide/activitylogguide.md

 The storage mode decides how the features will be stored.

 * **FEATURE_ONLY**: Will store features with some history relative properties (defined below).
-* **DIFF_ONLY**: Will store features with a 'diff'.'ops' property in the XYZ Activity-Log namespace, containing the RFC-6902 diff to its previous object.
-The features after the HEAD will only contain the XYZ Activity-Log & XYZ namespace properties.
+* **DIFF_ONLY**: Will store features with a 'diff'.'ops' property in the Data Hub Activity-Log namespace, containing the RFC-6902 diff to its previous object.
+The features after the HEAD will only contain the Data Hub Activity-Log & Data Hub namespace properties.
-* **FULL**: Will store features with some history relative properties and a 'diff'.'ops' property in the XYZ Activity-Log namespace, containing the RFC-6902 diff to its previous object.
+* **FULL**: Will store features with some history relative properties and a 'diff'.'ops' property in the Data Hub Activity-Log namespace, containing the RFC-6902 diff to its previous object.

 **ATTENTION**: Applying the diff to the current feature will return the previous (older) feature.
 This means that adding a new property to a feature, will be shown as 'remove' & 'pathToNewProperty' in the diff of the current.